haakon8855/time-series-forecasting-RNN/README.md

 To run this program, download or clone the repository and run `imbalance_forecasting.py` using Python 3.9 or higher.
 As of writing this text, Tensorflow does not support Python 3.10 or higher.

-### Download

-Clone the project to any local directory.
-From there, the network class can be instantiated to create neural networks or the `test_images.py`-script can be run to test different neural networks on a generated data set.

 ## Requirements

 - Python 3.9 or higher